Technical Whitepaper

 PII redaction is not a single problem.
 The right mitigation depends on which threat is being addressed.

+T1 — Training-corpus exfiltration.
 Donor data ingested into a third-party model's training set, where fragments later surface in unrelated users' outputs.
-Mitigated by data-isolation contracts AND architectural enforcement (no shared training environment), not by policy promises alone.
+Mitigated by data-isolation contracts AND architectural enforcement, not by policy promises alone.

-Embeddings derived from un-redacted text.
-Embeddings are not human-readable, but they are demonstrably invertible.
+T4 — Vector-store residue.
+Embeddings derived from un-redacted text are demonstrably invertible.
 In a 2023 study, Morris et al. reconstructed 92% of 32-token text inputs exactly from their embeddings alone, with no access to the source model.
-An attacker with read access to your vector store can recover donor PII from embeddings even if the text was never displayed.
 Mitigated by redacting before embedding, never after.

 2. PII categories for nonprofit data